 “She creates highly imaginative representations of inner visions and otherworldly projections, building rich environments drawn from her surroundings, the people she loves, and the movies she watches.”Nancy G. Campbell

 Shuvinai is an artist of superlative talent, her work characterized by full and elaborate depictions of the natural landscape and social networks of the North.
 Shuvinai Ashoona: Life & Work celebrates the influences of an artist whose rich graphic imagery conveys an intricate and textured interior world.
 Her distinctive style situates her in a category apart from other contemporary artists.
 Using pencil, pen and ink, and markers to render dense, highly imaginative representations of inner visions, transcendental projections, and the exterior world, her art reflects the intersection of values between the traditional North and the contemporary South.

-Nancy Campbell has been an independent curator of contemporary and Inuit art since 1993, working for institutions including The Power Plant Contemporary Art Gallery in Toronto and the Macdonald Stewart Art Centre at the University of Guelph.
-She holds a Masters of Arts from the University of British Columbia and is currently a PhD candidate at York University.
+Dr. Nancy G. Campbell has been an independent curator of contemporary and Inuit art since 1993 and is currently a guest curator at the McMichael Canadian Art Collection.
+Dr. Campbell has worked for other institutions including The Power Plant Contemporary Art Gallery in Toronto and the Macdonald Stewart Art Centre at the University of Guelph.
+She holds a master of arts from the University of British Columbia in arts education and a doctorate from York University in art history.